RavicharanN/testbeds-MLFlow/README.md

 ## Set up the MLFlow tracking server - Node 0

-We now have the artifact store running on node-2 and the Postgres server running on node-1.
-All we have to now do is to launch the tracking server on node-0.
-For the tracking server to access remote storage, it needs to be configured with the necessary credentials.
+We now have the artifact store running on Node 2 and the Postgres server running on Node 1.
+The final step is to launch the tracking server on Node 0.
+For the tracking server to access remote storage, it needs to be configured with the appropriate credentials.

+### Step 1: Set Environment Variables for Remote Storage

+Run the following commands on Node 0:

 ```
 export MLFLOW_S3_ENDPOINT_URL=http://192.168.1.12:5000
 export AWS_ACCESS_KEY_ID=minio_user
 export AWS_SECRET_ACCESS_KEY=minio_password
 ```

-Note that these credentials are the ones specified in `docker-compose-minio.yaml`.
-If you used different credentials in your YAML, you will have to change the credentials accordingly.
+> **Note:** These credentials are defined in docker-compose-minio.yaml.
+If you used different credentials in your YAML, update these commands accordingly.

-Finally, to launch the tracking server you will run:
+### Step 2: Launch the Tracking Server

+Run the following command on Node 0 to start the tracking server:

 ```
 mlflow server \